 Our agency provides Personal Safety Security in the field.

-you are being deployed in the US or overseas.
-Contact us for
+are being deployed in the US or overseas.
+Contact us for specific training

 What training should humanitarian disaster workers have before

 going into the field, Before deployment workers should be.